GoldwinXS/pygame-strategy-game/README.md

 ## known issues ##
 - Some operating systems may not have a suitable font, so all text might appear as squares.
 Will fix someday...
 - Music has been disabled for better compatability.
+- Game runs slowly on retina displays in MacOS.
+The fix is to right click on the pygame icon after the script has been run (will look like a snake) and select options>open in finder.
+This will show you the appropriate python unix executable.
+From there, right click on python, and select "get info".
+In the info window, select "run in low resolution".
+That should fix your issue.